 The results show that almost no overlap was found between the genes in the CoNI networks and those of sPLS and MOFA (Figure S1).
 Similarly, the enrichment results showed a slight overlap between CoNI and the other methods (Figure S2-3 and Tables S4-7).
 These results were expected because CoNI’s objective, rather than finding genes with an expression that separate the treatments in opposite directions, is to find per-treatment confounders from one omics dataset concerning feature pairs of a second dataset.
 The relevant biological functions from the genes found by CoNI indicate that CoNI can provide new disease insights not uncovered by the other methods.

-Data Simulation
+Data Simulation and CoNI performance